Civic Center Edible Garden Project

 When growing on non-permeable surfaces such as we are, an enclosed raised bed like this Deep Meadow is a great choice.

-This Sustainable Long Beach initiative is made possible through a joint partnership with the Office of Sustainability and the Pacific Gateway Workforce Investment Network.
+This Long Beach Sustainability initiative is made possible through a joint partnership with the Office of Sustainability and the Pacific Gateway Workforce Investment Network.

 The vegetable harvest, seedling giveaways, and seed packet giveaways are made possible by generous seed